 What Are The Different Types Of Muzzles?

-Leather muzzles do take upkeep, they’re also not great with water, but they are super durable and usually quite flexible.
+Leather Dog Muzzles are the first thing most people consider as a muzzle is leather, typically.
+Genuine leather muzzles do take upkeep, they’re also not great with water, but they are super durable and usually quite flexible.
 This style of muzzle (usually) allows for good air flow and are really secure.

 I love wire basket muzzles, though, they do look quite intimidating and can be off putting.
 However, please do consider these.
 Because they’re really durable, really strong, and usually appropriate for all sorts of situations.